saltiniroberto/pantheon/docs/Configuring-Pantheon/Consensus-Mechanisms.md

 increases number as the of validators increases.

 For IBFT 2.0, the time to add new blocks increases as the number of validators increases.

-### Type of Byzantine Fault Tolerance

-IBFT 2.0 features a classical BFT consensus protocol that ensures safety (no fork is possible) provided that no more than (n-1)/3 of the validators (truncated to the integer value) are Byzantine.
-For example in an IBFT 2.0 network of:
-* 3, no Byzantine nodes are tolerated
-* 4-6, 1 Byzantine node is tolerated
-* 7-9, 2 Byzantine nodes are tolerated

-Clique features a probabilistic consensus protocol (like Ethash) where forks are possible but the deeper a block is in the chain, the more probable is that the block is final (i.e. it will not be part of a reorganization ever).
-Also, the higher the network latency is, the more depth is required for a block to be considered stable.